mikiehan/CS356R-Proj2-Starter/README.md

 Now the question is how can we measure &Delta;f based on RX signal.
 Note TX signal's parameters (i.e., fmin, Bandwidth, Chirp Duration, Sampling rate, etc) are well-known parameter at the receiver.

-What the receiver do is first it will filter the received signal so that it contains only the frequency components within the range of [fmin, fmax].
-Then, it will "mix" (multiplies) the received RX signal with TX signal, which yields the following equation.
+The receiver simply "mixes" (multiplies) the received RX signal with TX signal, which will yield the following equation.

 ![image](./FMCW_mixed_equation.png)